moveit/moveit.ros.org/events/rosworld-2021-workshop/index.markdown

 * Configure various aspects of the motion planning pipeline such as the planning algorithm, the Inverse Kinematics solver, and trajectory generator to use.
 * Define, plan, and basic pick and place operations using the MoveIt Task Constructor.

+Specifically, you will be able to:

+* Control a Stretch mobile manipulator via the RViz motion planning panel,
+* Configure settings in the MoveIt configuration files to change the default planner, IK solver, trajectory generator, velocity limits, etc.
+* Execute motions in Ignition using simulated controllers and collect sensor data from simulated cameras, and
+* Write MoveIt Task Constructor C++ code to script complex sequences of motions.

 ### Preparation for the Workshop

 Participants will be provided with preparation instructions weeks before the event.
 We plan to provide both a docker image with the setup used during the workshop as well as ROS 2 installation instructions for users who are already running ROS 2 on their own computer.

+Please complete the setup at least a day before the workshop.
+MoveIt maintainers will be monitoring the `#rosworld2021` channel on the [MoveIt Discord server](https://discord.gg/RrySut8), so please post your questions there if you run into problems with the setup.
+(Note that _Discord_ is a chat client, different from _Discourse_.)

 #### Installation instructions